TensoriumCore/Tensorium_lib/includes/Morpheus/SIMD/README.md

 # Morpheus — SIMD Module

-This directory contains the low-level SIMD backend used throughout Morpheus for accelerating vector, matrix, and tensor operations.
-It provides abstraction layers over AVX, SSE, and AVX512 instructions, as well as runtime detection and alignment-aware memory allocation.
+This directory contains the low-level SIMD backend used throughout Morpheus to accelerate vector, matrix, and tensor operations.
+It provides abstraction layers over AVX, AVX2, AVX512, and SSE instruction sets, with automatic runtime detection and alignment-aware memory allocation.
+Writing separate code for each ISA is unnecessary — all operations are unified through `SimdTraits` with graceful fallback to the best supported instruction set.

 ## Purpose